When Elephants Fly

 "When Elephants Fly is a compelling read, one that encourages empathy in the reader, beautifully threading the complex relationship between mothers and daughters, mental illness and elephants."

 —Carrie Arcos, National Book Award Finalist, author of We Are All That's Left

 "This book was amazing.
 Poignant, moving, and it tugged at my heartstrings.
-Nancy Richardson Fischer has managed to combine so many important topics—gender identity, extinction, animal welfare, family, mental illness, and adolescence into an accessible, moving and extraordinary story.
+Nancy Richardson Fischer has managed to combine so many important topics--gender identity, extinction, animal welfare, family, mental illness, and adolescence into an accessible, moving and extraordinary story.
 The characters are genuine and come alive on the pages.
 I was truly invested emotionally in their lives.
 The author dealt with the issue of mental illness beautifully, including the stigma, the fear, wonder, resentment, and secrecy that often come along with it.
 And the balance reached on the issues of wildlife, conservation, poaching, zoos and the circus—combining a compelling story with educational facts—were also done with finesse and accuracy.
-My only regret was that I didn’t read this novel with my daughter, but I have given her a copy!
+My only regret was that I didn't read this novel with my daughter, but I have given her a copy!
 Bravo."

 —Ellen C. O'Connell, Executive Vice President, Global, Space for Giants